berarma/ffbtools/docs/hid-lg4ff.md

 # The Logitech FFB driver

+UPDATE: This document was written before starting work on [new-lg4ff](https://github.com/berarma/new-lg4ff) where some of the ideas here are implemented.

 First and foremost, we have to thank Simon Wood for the work done on this driver.
 His pioneer work has brought us where we are today and now we can talk about improving on his work.